Edd Hall: Early career

 Hall was born in Boston, Massachusetts.
 Best known as Jay Leno's announcer on The Tonight Show with Jay Leno for 12 years, Hall started in show business at an early age.
 As a child and teenager, he worked as a magician, clown, fire-eater, and radio announcer.
 Hall's first network TV job was for Saturday Night Live as an NBC page in January 1979.
+He went on to work in NBC's Guest Relations Department.
+He made his first network TV appearance performing an impression of Tom Snyder on The Tomorrow Show in March 1980 as part of the program's "NBC Talent Show" special, after being encouraged to audition by Robert Morton who was Snyder's talent coordinator.

-His first network TV appearance was performing an impression of Tom Snyder on Tomorrow Coast to Coast in March 1980.
-In June 1980, Hall began working as a production assistant for The David Letterman Show, David Letterman's short-lived morning show on NBC.
+In June 1980, Hall began working as a production assistant for The David Letterman Show, David Letterman's short-lived morning show on NBC, where Morton was a segment producer.
 In 1982, he became Letterman's visuals producer on Late Night with David Letterman.
 He remained with Letterman until 1990, often appearing in or lending his voice to comedy sketches on the show.
 Soon after leaving Letterman in 1990, Hall moved to Los Angeles where he designed the Worldwide Pants logo and animation for Letterman's company.
 He also wrote an episode of and performed voiceovers for Chris Elliott's show, Get A Life in 1990 and 1991.
 Some of his other pre-Tonight Show credits include appearances and voiceovers on such TV shows as Saturday Night Live, Married... with Children, Murphy Brown, and Blossom.